neoforged/Documentation/docs/concepts/events.md

 ### Cancellable Events

 Some events implement the `ICancellableEvent` interface.
 These events can be cancelled using `#setCanceled(boolean canceled)`, and the cancellation status can be checked using `#isCanceled()`.
 If an event is cancelled, other event handlers for this event will not run, and some kind of behavior that is associated with "cancelling" is enabled.
-For example, cancelling `LivingJumpEvent` will prevent the jump.
+For example, cancelling `LivingChangeTargetEvent` will prevent the entity's target entity from changing.

 Event handlers can opt to explicitly receive cancelled events.
 This is done by setting the `receiveCanceled` boolean parameter in `IEventBus#addListener` (or `@SubscribeEvent`, depending on your way of attaching the event handlers) to true.